Minimal velocity estimates and soft mode bounds for the massless spin-boson model

 \section{Abstract}

-We consider generalized versions of the massless spin-boson model.
-We prove detailed bounds on the number of bosons in certain spatial regions (propagation bounds) and on the number of bosons with low momentum (soft photon bounds).
-This work is an extension of our earlier work in \cite{deroeckkupiainenphotonbound}.
+We consider generalised versions of the spin-boson model at small coupling.
+We assume the spin (or atom) to sit at the origin $0 \in \bbR^d$ and the propagation speed $v_p$ of free bosons to be constant, i.e.\ independent of momentum.
+In particular, the bosons are massless.
+We prove detailed bounds on the mean number of bosons contained in the ball $\{\str x \str \leq v_p t \}$.
+In particular, we prove that, as $t \to \infty$, this number tends to an asymptotic value that can be naturally identified as the mean number of bosons bound to the atom in the ground state.
+Physically, this means that bosons that are not bound to the atom, are travelling outwards at a speed that is not lower than $v_p$, hence the term 'minimal velocity estimate'.
+Additionally, we prove bounds on the number of emitted bosons with low momentum (soft mode bounds).
+This paper is an extension of our earlier work in \cite{deroeckkupiainenphotonbound}.
 Together with the results in \cite{deroeckkupiainenphotonbound}, the bounds of the present paper suffice to prove asymptotic completeness, as we describe in \cite{deroeckkupiainengriesemer}.